What happens if I don’t complete AlcoholEdu?

 Students can receive a Non-Compliance Sanction, which will result in a hold placed on their account.
 This hold will prevent them from registering for classes.

 I don’t drink—why do I have to take the program?

 Whether or not we choose to drink, we will all likely be affected by someone who does.
 As an example, 81% of students last year said that AlcoholEdu prepared them to help someone with alcohol poisoning.
 AlcoholEdu teaches students to understand alcohol’s effects and prepares students to act or intervene in alcohol-related situations.
 Because alcohol abuse affects all of us, we all must do our part to protect individuals in our community.

 I don’t have reliable internet access—what do I do?

 Internet access is often available at local libraries.
 Also, students can email [[tdavis]] for more information.

 I already know all this information—why do I have to take another alcohol education program?

 Last year, 78% of AlcoholEdu participants said that the program contained important information for new students to know.
 In addition, almost 60% said that the program helped them acquire new skills.
 So the program may contain valuable information for you.
-The program is required because the College cares about the health and safety of our students.
+The program is required because the university cares about the health and safety of our students.